hrishim/llvl_prog1_book/src/c_syntax.md

 - The code fragments of each case has to end with a *break* statement to exit the *switch*.
 If not, matching with other *case* statements will continue.
 - *default* will match if no other *case* matches.
 However, it is optional.
 If omitted and the given expression does not match any *case* then none of the code statements inside the *switch* will be executed.

 Note that almost everything that can be done with *switch* statement can also be accomplished using *if-else*.
-But there may be times when one form is preferable over the other for conciseness or readability. fff
+But there may be times when one form is preferable over the other for conciseness or readability.

 ## Summary